 It is the responsibility of each investigator to seek IRB review and approval prior to initiation of any research involving human subjects or before conducting any clinical investigation.
 The investigator is responsible for making a preliminary decision regarding whether his/her activities meet either (a) the Department of Health and Human Services (DHHS) definitions of both "research" and "human subjects" and/or (b) the FDA definitions of both "clinical investigations" and "human subjects."
-The Determination of UVA Agent Form and the Determination of Human Subjects Research Form are available to guide the investigator in making this decision.
+The Determination of UVA Agent Form, the Determination of Human Subjects Research Form, and the definitions below are available to guide the investigator in making this decision.

 The investigator may contact IRB-HSR staff for advice on the applicability of the federal regulations and UVA policies.